jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 goods, the ox and even the cart - all transformed into coin for the farmer to do it all again next season with a new ox, cart and supply of goods!

-Cart, Small: For the Adventurer or traveller on the go, a small cart rarely has more than two wheels and can be drawn easily by a single mule or pony.
+**Cart, Small**: For the Adventurer or traveller on the go, a small cart rarely has more than two wheels and can be drawn easily by a single mule or pony.
 It is not designed to carry much more than a single person’s worth of goods and does not have a driver’s seat at all.
 Instead, the driver is expected to ride a second pony or horse alongside the cart.
-Really only useful for those few who want to bring just slightly more than what their
-                                                                                           91
-Alex Greene (order #3215550)                                                                                2
-       saddlebags can carry, a small cart is best for carrying goods within the same community rather than for long travels.
+Really only useful for those few who want to bring just slightly more than what their saddlebags can carry, a small cart is best for carrying goods within the same community rather than for long travels.

-Chariot, Battle: A two-wheeled, open-backed vehicle drawn by two or more steeds that allows warriors to attack from the raised and spiked walls, the battle chariot is devoted to causing harm to others.
+**Chariot, Battle**: A two-wheeled, open-backed vehicle drawn by two or more steeds that allows warriors to attack from the raised and spiked walls, the battle chariot is devoted to causing harm to others.
 From its blade-spoke wheels to its sharpened rein- prow and armoured body, this vehicle can cause significant damage when driven into